reddragon/blog.gaurav.ai/source/_posts/2016-01-10-writing-a-lisp-interpreter-in-go-for-an-ios-app.markdown

 Essentially, what this does is to handle white-space (somewhat).
 It basically adds spaces around the brackets, and then splits the expression on white-space.

 We need to do the replacement for all operators, but otherwise it works well, because LISP is simple enough that attaching types to tokens (and erroring out, if required) can be done at the time of parsing.
-The recurrent theme in the design of this interpreter, is to be lazy and push the harder problems to the next layer.
+This is how I did it in Go, just for completeness sake.

 {% codeblock tokenizer.go %}
 func tokenize(exp string) []string {
   return strings.Fields(
     strings.Replace(strings.Replace(exp, "(", " ( ", -1), ")", " ) ", -1),
   )
 }
 {% endcodeblock %}

+The recurrent theme in the design of this interpreter, is to be lazy and push the harder problems to the next layer.

 ## Constructing an AST
+Given an expression, we would need to make sure that the expression follows a structure, or a Grammar.
+This means two things in our case:

+1. The s-expression should be well formed.
+The brackets should be balanced, should not be out of order, etc.
+2. Operators such as $+$, $*$, etc. get the right number / type of operators, etc.

+At this stage, we are only concerned about well-formedness of the s-expression.
+We don't care if the $+$ operator received incompatible operands, or any of these other problems.
+This means that given an expression like $(\+$ $1)$, we would mark this expression to be okay at this point, because the expression is well-formed.
+We will catch the problem of too few operands to $+$, at a later time.

-An Abstract Syntax Tree (or AST), will create a tree, where the leaf nodes are atomic values, and all the non-leaf nodes are operators.
-For example, for the expression, $(\+$ $1$ $(\*$ $2$ $3))$ it would look something like this:
+We can start by using an Abstract Syntax Tree (or AST).
+An AST is a way of representing the syntactic structure of code.
+Read <a href="https://en.wikipedia.org/wiki/Abstract_syntax_tree" target="_blank">more about it here</a>.
+In this tree, the leaf nodes are atomic values, and all the non-leaf nodes are operators.
+Recursion can naturally be expressed using an AST.

+For example, the AST for the expression, $(\+$ $1$ $(\*$ $2$ $3))$ it would look something like this:

+[TODO: AST diagram]

-First we would represent a node of this tree in the code, like this:
+This is how we can represent a node of this tree in the code:
 {% codeblock astNode.go %}
 type ASTNode struct {
   children []*ASTNode // Children of this AST Node.